 Over the past 20 years, Jewish poverty has grown much faster than the Jewish community as a whole.
-According to the Jewish Community Study of New York: 2011 Special Report on Poverty, more than 560,000 Jews in New York City live in nearly 200,000 poor and near-poor Jewish households.
-Not to mention the high cost of Kosher foods makes it difficult for Jewish families to uphold their traditions with dignity.
+According to the Jewish Community Study of New York: 2011 Special Report on Poverty, nearly half (47%) of all Jewish people living in New York City are considered poor or near-poor.
+The high cost of Kosher foods also makes it difficult for Jewish families to uphold their traditions with dignity.

 For those who need assistance or need to be connected to one of our Kosher agencies, visit Food Bank For New York City’s Food Program Locator.